zxg618/CitationSearch/readme.md

 5. Use these person ids to find all patents
 6. Search each patent's citations from table 212
 7. Output excel files
+    * list of companies
+    * list of patents
+    * list of citations
+    * list of different english names

 ## Known issues
 1. Number of citations is inconsistent with the result on EPO online